UdeS-CoBIUS/LSC-ncRNA/README.md

 ## 1. Quickstart: small demo on a laptop

 Run the lightweight “debug” preset to make sure your environment is ready.
-The pipeline compiles the C++ extractor, generates a small motif matrix, trains classifiers, and writes sample figures under `experminents_results/` and `results/`.
+The pipeline compiles the C++ extractor, generates a small motif matrix, trains classifiers, and writes sample figures/CSVs under `experiments/outputs/debug_small_dataset/` (plots and tables subfolders).

 ### Prerequisites
 - **C++14 toolchain** (`g++`)